xinjiav3/NileBrownGame/README.md

 ### Load web application into the Browser
 Start the preview server in the terminal,
 The terminal output from `make` shows the server address.
 "Cmd" or "Ctl" click the http location to open the preview server in a browser.
-Here is example Server address message, cick on Server address to load:...
+Here is an example Server address message, click on Server address to load:...

   ```text
   http://0.0.0.0:4100/portfolio_2025/
   ```

 ### Regeneration of web application
 Save on ".ipynb" or ".md" file activiates "regeneration".
-Example terminal message is below.
+An example terminal message is below.
 Refresh the browser to see updates after the message displays.

   ```
   Regenerating: 1 file(s) changed at 2023-07-31 06:54:32